Sweet Potato Casserole

 How to Make Sweet Potato Casserole

 There are only a few steps to making this side dish which makes it really easy and a dish that any cook can serve no matter their skill level.
-Here is a basic overview of the steps to making it.
+Here is a basic overview of the steps to making it:

 You can make your casserole a few days in advance.
 I’m all about cutting stress out of hosting the holidays and this is a quick and easy tip!
-Another one of my favorite holiday sides to make ahead is this 7 Layer Salad.

-When you are ready to serve the casserole simply remove the plastic wrap and place in the oven for 15 minutes at 375 degrees F. Remove the casserole, sprinkle with marshmallows and then bake for an additional 25 minutes until warmed all the through and marshmallows are golden brown on top.
+When you are ready to serve the casserole simply remove the plastic wrap and place in the oven for 15 minutes at 375 degrees Fahrenheit.
+Remove the casserole, sprinkle with marshmallows and then bake for an additional 25 minutes until warmed all the through and marshmallows are golden brown on top.

-If you want to make this well ahead of time you can also freeze it.
-You will want to assemble the casserole, but skip topping it with marshmallows.
+If you want to make this really far in advance, you can also freeze it.
+Assemble the casserole, but skip topping it with marshmallows.
 Then lay a sheet of plastic wrap or aluminum foil directly on top of the dish.
 Wrap with 2-3 more layers of foil and place in the freezer for up to three months.
-Thaw in the refrigerator overnight before baking.
-We recommend baking for 15 minutes then adding the marshmallows and bake for an additional 25 minutes since the potatoes will be cold.

 Making this ahead of time saves a lot of stress when you are hosting a holiday!
+Another one of my favorite holiday sides to make ahead is this 7 Layer Salad.

-- If the marshmallows start to brown too quickly, simply spray one side of a piece of aluminum foil with non-stick spray.
+If the marshmallows start to brown too quickly, simply spray one side of a piece of aluminum foil with non-stick spray.
 Place the sprayed side down and cover casserole, trying to avoid touching marshmallows and continue to bake.

-- 1/2 c. melted Land O’Lakes butter
+- 1/2 c. melted butter

 - 3/4 c. packed brown sugar